dashachipmunk/DreamMazeBU3/README.md

 # DreamMazeBU3
+The adventure game with a 2D character in the 3D world.
 You are dreaming and your soul is trapped in the strange but beautiful dream.
 You need to find the centre of a maze by opening the doors and fighting the nightmares.
 But it's not the end...